CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d2-GuestShell-Ex1.md

 #### Step 2: Running Guest Shell Commands from IOS XE

 1. You can run Guest Shell Linux commands from the IOS XE device CLI.
-Simply precede the Linux command `foo` with the IOS XE command `guestshell run`: `guestshell run foo`.
-For example, to see what version of Python is installed in Guest Shell, run the command `guestshell run python -V` from the IOS XE device CLI:
+Simply precede the Linux command `<Linux command>` with the IOS XE command `guestshell run`, for example `guestshell run <Linux Command>`.

+    To see what version of Python is installed in Guest Shell, run the command `guestshell run python -V` from the IOS XE device CLI, for example:

     ```
     csr1#guestshell run python -V